Feversham Lane, Glastonbury, BA6 9LP

 • urinary frequency, waking at night to pass urine, urinary urgency, urinary incontinence, recurrent urinary tract infections or feeling you are about to come down with an infection, recurrent urinary tract infections after sex

-These symptoms can be treated very effectively with local oestrogen products but the treatment has to be long-term or symptoms will return.
+These symptoms can be treated very effectively with local (vaginal) oestrogen products but the treatment has to be long-term or symptoms will return.
 Those with a long history of such symptoms may find it takes longer to feel any improvement.
-Local oestrogen comes in the form of a vaginal tablet, cream, gel, pessary or ring and is safe for almost every woman to use.
-It is not generally recommended for breast cancer patients on aromatase-inhibitors but they may be able to change to tamoxifen, after discussion with their oncologist, and then start local oestrogen treatment.
+Local (vaginal) oestrogen comes in the form of a vaginal tablet, cream, gel, pessary or ring and is safe for almost every woman to use (see chart below).
+It is not generally recommended for some uterine cancers and also breast cancer patients on aromatase-inhibitors so they need to discuss their options with their oncologist.

-HRT can also be very effective at managing these symptoms but at least 25% of women on HRT need to add in local oestrogen as well at some point.
-It is safe to use both systemic HRT and local oestrogen long-term.
+MHT can also be very effective at managing these symptoms but at least 25% of women on MHT need to add in local oestrogen as well at some point.
+It is safe to use both systemic MHT and local oestrogen long-term.

 Vaginal moisturisers and lubricants during sex can also be beneficial but it is important to choose products without any irritating or harmful ingredients.
 I recommend Sylk or the Yes products which can be bought online at yesyesyes.org.